NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 | 2     | Maybe - use for sensitivity analyses |
 </div>

-- Use multiple clinicians for studies with multimorbidity (e.g., pulmonologist, cardiologist, nephrologist...)
+- Use multiple clinicians for studies with multimorbidity (e.g., pulmonologist, cardiologist, nephrologist, etc.)
-    - Resolve discordances between clinicians    (OPTIONAL)

-- Step 6 adapts "clinician initials" method based on [this study](https://doi.org/10.1136/bmjopen-2017-019637))

-### Step 8: Keep "master" codelist spreadsheet - with all versions and tags**
+### Step 8: Restrict your codelist to codes approved by clinician(s) and save.

-- Columns tag codes for different codelist versions:
-    - (i) Raw codes (before clinician review)
-    - (ii) Codes marked by clinician(s) for study codelist (0 no, 1 yes, 2 maybe)
-    - (iii) Codes finalized for study (1s only)
-    - (iv) Tags for overlapping, fixed combination drugs falling into multiple ontology sections (e.g., Ch.
-2.5 codelist, but corresponds to Ch.
-2.2 and Ch.
-2.6 too)

-- *Why?* Again, for codelist malleability (e.g., sensitivity analyses; generalization to future study contexts; harmonization between databases/contexts) 🩺
+- Remove any codes from the codelist that were marked with a 0 by the reviewing clinican in [Step 7](#step-7-export-codelist-for-review-by-a-clinician).
+- Save your finished codelist and export it.
+- Your codelist is now ready to use in your study!
+- Codelists produced *en route* to your final codelist may come in useful for sensitivity analyses or future studies so do not discard them!

 ## Example *Stata* code